 Adult Pomchis will grow anywhere up to six to ten inches tall.
 The males tend to be a tiny bit taller.

 Weight-wise, again, there’s some variation.
-Expect your Pomchi to be anywhere from 5lbs to around 10lbs for a female and 6lbs to 12lbs for a male.
+Expect your Pomchi to be anywhere from 5 pounds to around 10 pounds for a female and 6 pounds to 12 pounds for a male.

 Pomeranian Chihuahua mixes come in a wide array of different color coats.
 The most common, though?
 Light brown.